Ternity/Ternity/README.md

 ## Hi there is Qinghan Yu's GitHub!👋
 - 🎓 I’m a student on Soochow University(PRC).
 - 🌱 I’m currently learning computational chemistry.
-- 💬 Ask me about Molecular Dynamic.
+- 💬 Ask me about Molecular Dynamics.
 - 📫 How to reach me: go to [my personal homepage](https://ternity.github.io/) and find my email.
-- ⚡ Fun fact: bike, computer, GPU, HPC, tennis and so on.
+- 😍 Interests: Bike, Computer, GPU, HPC, Tennis🎾, Badminton🏸, OST🎶, Wood product craftsmanship🪵 and so on.

 ## Personal Homepage QR code: